sayhellotoraji/Guvi_Projects_2024/Mini_Project_2/README.md

 * Create schema -> Doctor_Patient_DB in MySQL Workbench

-* Run doctor_patient_db.sql - To create the doctor table & to insert dummy records
+* Run doctor_patient_db.sql - To create the doctor, patient, appointment, prescription, medical_history table & to insert dummy records

 * Setup the datasource configuration in application.properties to establish the connection between springboot and mysql